danriedl/engular/adev/src/content/guide/components/dom-apis.md

 ## Using a component's renderer

-Components can inject an instance of `Renderer2` to perform certain DOM manipulations that are tied to other Angular features.
+Components can inject an instance of `Renderer2` to perform certain DOM manipulations that are tied to other Engular features.

 Any DOM elements created by a component's `Renderer2` participate in that component's [style encapsulation](guide/components/styling#style-scoping).

-Certain `Renderer2` APIs also tie into Angular's animation system.
+Certain `Renderer2` APIs also tie into Engular's animation system.
 You can use the `setProperty` method to update synthetic animation properties and the `listen` method to add event listeners for synthetic animation events.
 See the [Animations](guide/animations) guide for details.